Updated July 5, 2023

 Introduction to Advantages of Microservices

-There is a lot of discussions going on around Microservices in all the IT companies.
+There are a lot of discussions going on around Microservices in all the IT companies.
 As a new trend emerges, every company has to adopt new technologies to sustain itself in the market.
 So what is the crux behind microservices?
-Why and how it is picking a boom around us?
-In this article, we will walk through monolithic and microservice architecture, the difference between them, and the advantages and disadvantages.
+Why and how is it picking a boom around us?
+This article will discuss monolithic and microservice architecture, their differences, and their advantages and disadvantages.

 Microservices = small services 1 + small service 2 + small service 3 + …

 Monolithic design means built in a single piece.
-A technical definition could be a monolithic application that has a single code base divided into multiple features.
+A technical definition could be a monolithic application with a single code base divided into multiple features.
 It has a single executable or deployable file.
-IT industries using this architecture for a very long time.
-Sometimes this architecture also called a multi-layer architecture divided into three or more layers.
+IT industries have been using this architecture for a very long time.
+Sometimes this architecture, also called multi-layer architecture divided into three or more layers.

 Advantages & Disadvantages of Monolithic Architecture

 Below are the advantages and disadvantages of Monolithic architecture: